 top of page

-Rigi Seebodenalp Chugelbahnen (Marble Rolling) Hike - Family Guide
+Chugelbahnen Seebodenalp Marble Rolling Hike - Ultimate Family Guide

-A medium, 6.9 km circular hike with marble rolling stations along the way.
-No strollers.
+A medium circular hike with variable distance and marble rolling stations along the way.
+Partially Stroller Friendly.

 What needs to be considered: